-(William Garber was born 1898; He surveyed Carrizo Gorge in the summer of 1915 while in high school)
+Note: William Garber was born 1898; He surveyed Carrizo Gorge in the summer of 1915 while in high school.

 There were many sticky financial and political problems that had to be resolved, but they were a breeze compared to the basic engineering problems inherent in conquering a terrain so rugged that it is still looked upon as the most difficult project ever undertaken by any railroad in America; it was known as the railroad that was impossible to build.